Last Updated on July 11, 2024 by lindseymahoney

 More Content You Will Love

-What is the best paint to use on the exposed basement ceiling?
+What is the best kind of paint to use on the exposed basement ceiling?

-I used standard latex paint that can be used in handheld paint sprayers.
-I prefer a flat sheen when painting ceilings to hide imperfections and purchased Valspar 2000 flat black ceiling paint for this specific DIY project.
+I used standard latex ceiling paint that can be used in handheld paint sprayers.
+A flat sheen is the best option when painting ceilings to hide imperfections and purchased Valspar 2000 flat black ceiling paint for this specific DIY project.

 What is the best paint color for exposed basement ceilings?

 Painting the exposed ceiling one color will give it a nice, cohesive look.
-A white ceiling color on the ceiling will brighten the room and give it a larger appearance.
+Your paint color choice is really a personal preference.
+A white paint color on the ceiling will brighten the room and give it a larger appearance.
+This is an excellent choice for a basement with a low ceiling.
+A white ceiling will need a few coats of primer before applying the finish paint because bare wood ceiling joists will suck up the paint quickly.

 How much does it cost to paint a basement ceiling?